IBM/cloud-native-starter/documentation/OS4Deployment.md

 To following commands deploy the base project.

-**Note:** If you get an error "The token provided is invalid or expired" the value for APITOKEN in file local.env is no longer valid.
+**Note:** If you get an error "The token provided is invalid or expired" then the value for APITOKEN in file local.env is no longer valid.
 Follow the instructions to obtain the API token in [Requirements for Cloud Native Starter on OpenShift](https://github.com/IBM/cloud-native-starter/blob/master/documentation/OS4Requirements.md#access-openshift-via-cli) in section "Access OpenShift via CLI".

 ```